rchen855/CSE165_Final/README.md

 ### How to Play:

-- Use keyboard controls to move your mushroom character.
+- Use keyboard controls (WASD or arrow keys) to move your mushroom character.
+- Use the spacebar to shoot at your enemies.
 - Aim and shoot at enemy mushrooms using the provided controls.
 - Avoid contact with enemy mushrooms and prevent them from reaching your side of the plains.
 - Survive for as long as possible to achieve the highest score.